-16 Our definition of STEM jobs is from the U.S. Department of Commerce (2011).
+20 Our definition of STEM jobs is from the U.S. Department of Commerce (2011).

-In the next row, we show corresponding results for the DOT variables "GED - language" and "GED - math", which are intended to capture men's purported disadvantage in verbal skills and advantage in math.
+In the next row, we show corresponding results for "GED - language" and "GED - math", which are intended to capture men's hypothesized disadvantage in verbal skills and advantage in math.
 The math variable significantly predicts a higher male share in 1970, but a lower male share in 2012, while the language variable predicts a higher female share in 2012.
 However, these variables account for a smaller proportion of the variation in the data with R2s of 1.5%-8.0%.
 In the next two rows, we examine the effect of variables corresponding to the people/things dichotomy.
 These variables have a strong and significant relationship to the log odds, in the expected directions: occupations requiring a temperament for dealing with people have more females, while occupations requiring an interest in working with things have more men.
 The variables relating to mortality risk, competitiveness and prestige are all strongly related to the log odds in the expected direction, with the R2 ranging from 2-11%.
-Finally, we examine the time flexibility measures proposed by Goldin (2014).
-As hypothesized,, occupations with high time pressures and more freedom to make decisions tend to have relatively more males in them (although the second relationship is significant only in 1970.)
+In the final rows are the time flexibility measures proposed by Goldin (2014).
+As hypothesized, occupations with high time pressures and more freedom to make decisions tend to have relatively more males in them (although the second relationship is significant only in 1970.)
 However, occupations that are relatively less structured have significantly fewer men in 2012.
-The R2s for each these variables are relatively small, suggesting these variables potentially have a lower profile in an account of occupational segregation.
-17 acuity, auditory sensitivity, the sense of taste and smell and feeling.
+The R2s for each these variables are relatively small.21

+In Table 3, are the corresponding univariate results for the sensory, motor and spatial aptitudes.
+In the first panel are the estimates for the sensory skills-color vision, visual acuity, auditory sensitivity, the sense of taste and smell and feeling.
 The results for color vision and color discrimination are not of the expected sign, while the estimates for the remaining skills are.
 Larger estimates are observed for far acuity and the two measures of auditory sensitivity.
 The noise attribute alone can account for 44% of the variation in the data in 2012, and the estimated association with the log odds ratio for this attribute in each year is larger than the estimate for physical strength.